nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-spec.md

 *   You can set the clock using either `hwclock --set` (possibly with `--utc`) or the `ioctl()` interface and `RTC_SET_TIME`.

 *   The kernel will normally read the clock during boot (when it does not know the timezone yet) and when APM had been active.
-When the kernel PLL is used, the system time will be written to the clock periodically (see also [Q: 8.3.1.1.2.](NTP-s-trbl-spec.htm#Q-TRBL-SPEC-HW-CLOCK) and [Q: 8.3.4.1.1.](NTP-s-trbl-spec.htm#Q-LINUX-SET-RTC-MMSS)).
+When the kernel PLL is used, the system time will be written to the clock periodically (see also [Q: 8.3.1.1.2.](#83112-how-can-i-set-the-cmos-clock) and [Q: 8.3.4.1.1.](#83441-how-can-i-read-or-write-the-cmos-clock)).
 Setting or adjusting the time by other means will not update the hardware clock.

-    However beginning with PPSkit-0.9< the hardware clock will be updated if the system time is set.
-You can even set up the correct timezone (see [Q: 8.3.4.4.2.](NTP-s-trbl-spec.htm#Q-LINUX-CMOS-UTC) for details).

-* * *

-#### 8.3.4.4.2.
-With PPSkit-0.9 my hardware clock is set to UTC; why?

-See also [Q: 8.3.1.1.2.](NTP-s-trbl-spec.htm#Q-TRBL-SPEC-HW-CLOCK).
-According to the `README` file that comes along with PPSkit-0.9, there are some new features:

-*   The hardware clock's date and time is set whenever it is updated.
-Previously only the minutes and seconds were updated.
-Naturally this requires different treatment depending on whether the hardware clock is expected to run in UTC or local time.
-*   The hardware clock is updated whenever the system time is set (actually it happens 0.5s after the next second begins, but that's only because of the strange hardware).
-*   The interval for automatic updates of the RTC can be modified.
-Automatic updates can be disabled completely.

-These changes were designed to make everybody happy.
-Therefore some new `sysctl()` functions were introduced.
-These variables can be accessed through files in `/proc/sys/kernel/time`:

-<code>**rtc_runs_localtime**</code>
-: Decides whether RTC is set to UTC or local time.
-A value of `0` means UTC.

-<code>**rtc_update**</code>
-: Determines the interval after which the RTC is updated.
-If the value is `0`, no automatic update happens.

-<code>**timezone**</code>
-: Determines the kernel timezone.
-This is a pair of values: The first value determines the minutes west of GMT, and the second value determines whether DST is in effect.
-These values are used when the kernel has to convert UTC to local time.

-As up to these changes most people did not care much about the kernel's timezone, the time zone is not set correctly in many cases.
-There is a trick to copy the current timezone to the kernel.
-(This is only needed if you want your CMOS clock to keep local time instead of UTC.
-Also keep in mind that the timezone changes when entering or leaving Daylight Saving Time, requiring that you execute the commands for each new timezone.)
-I use the following code in `/sbin/init.d/boot.local` (<SuSE Linux):

-<pre>timezone=$(date +%z | sed -e 's/\([0-9][0-9]\)\([0-9][0-9]\)/(60*10#\1+10#\2)/')
-TIMESYSCTL=/proc/sys/kernel/time
-[ -w $TIMESYSCTL/timezone ] && echo $((-$timezone)) 0 >$TIMESYSCTL/timezone
-[ -w $TIMESYSCTL/rtc_runs_localtime ] && echo 1 >$TIMESYSCTL/rtc_runs_localtime</pre>

-For Slackware Linux the proper place seems to be `rc.local`.
-(Contributed by [Richard M. Hambly](NTP-a-faq.htm#AU-RMH))

 * * *